dbrennand/home-ops/docs/infrastructure/dns.md

 # DNS

-Pi-hole is used for DNS in my Homelab and is configured to use Cloudflare as an upstream DNS provider.
+Pi-hole is used for DNS in my Homelab and is configured to use Cloudflare as the upstream DNS provider.
 Two Pi-hole instances are deployed, the primary Pi-hole is deployed on a Raspberry Pi 3 and the secondary Pi-hole is deployed on Proxmox as an LXC container.

 In the event of a failure of the primary Pi-hole, the secondary Pi-hole will take over as it is configured as the secondary DNS server on my router.

 ## Primary Pi-hole

-The primary Pi-hole is configured using [Ansible](https://homeops.danielbrennand.com/ansible/pihole/).
+The primary Pi-hole (`pihole01`) is configured using [Ansible](https://homeops.danielbrennand.com/ansible/pihole/).

 ## Secondary Pi-hole

-The secondary Pi-hole is configured using the [Pi-hole LXC](https://github.com/tteck/Proxmox/raw/main/ct/pihole.sh) script on Proxmox Node 2 (Secondary):
+The secondary Pi-hole (`pihole02`) is configured using the [Pi-hole LXC](https://github.com/tteck/Proxmox/raw/main/ct/pihole.sh) script on Proxmox Node 2 (Secondary):

 ```bash
 bash -c "$(wget -qLO - https://github.com/tteck/Proxmox/raw/main/ct/pihole.sh)"